am2990/am2990.github.io/projects/index.md

 ---
 layout: cards-home
-title: All Projects
+title: Selected Projects and Other Work
-excerpt: "A List of Projects"
+excerpt: "Selected Projects and Other Work"
 ---